Setting the EPM Threadpool Size

 This topic explains how to set the threadpool size for the End Point Manager (EPM).

-Testing has shown that in cases where the CPU or the SQL Server is over utilized, decreasing the value of Maximum number of messaging engine threads per CPU can result in a net gain in throughput.
-For example, in cases where the MessageBox database server exhibits CPU utilization above 90% or the SQL lock wait times are elevated above 500-1000 milliseconds, reducing the number of threads in the pool will reduce the overall number connections being made to SQL Server, which results in more efficient message processing.
+Tests show that when the CPU or the SQL Server is over used, decreasing the value of Maximum number of messaging engine threads per CPU can result in increased throughput.
+For example, if the MessageBox database server exhibits CPU use above 90% or the SQL lock wait times are elevated above 500-1000 milliseconds, reducing the number of threads in the pool reduces the overall number connections made to SQL Server.
+This results in more efficient message processing.
 In some cases, setting the maximum thread pool size to a value as low as 2 can result in measurable throughput gain.

-When optimizing a BizTalk Server installation, it is recommended that you fine tune the value you set for Maximum number of messaging engine threads per CPU.
-When you try to reduce the utilization of the MessageBox database server, consider reducing the value of this property.
+When optimizing your BizTalk Server installation, it is recommended that you fine tune the value you set for Maximum number of messaging engine threads per CPU.
+If you try to reduce the use of the MessageBox database server, consider reducing the value of this property.

-When the BizTalk server or the MessageBox database server is not highly utilized, and applying additional load does not result in additional throughput, try increasing the value of Maximum number of messaging engine threads per CPU to take advantage of underutilized resources.
+When the BizTalk Server or the MessageBox database server is not highly used, and applying additional load does not result in additional throughput, try increasing the value of Maximum number of messaging engine threads per CPU to take advantage of underusedresources.